uselagoon/lagoon/services/openshiftmisc/README.md

 OpenShift & Kubernetes.
 Please reference our [documentation] for detailed information on using, developing, and administering Lagoon.

-# OpenShift Build & Deploy (`openshiftbuilddeploy`)
+# OpenShift Miscellaneous (`openshiftmisc`)

-Prepares a build/deployment request for a Lagoon project environment running in an OpenShift cluster.
-It gathers all the data necessary for a Lagoon build and deployment, validates the request, prepares the OpenShift project, and creates a new OpenShift build.
+Handles miscellaneous requirements of a Lagoon project environment running in an OpenShift cluster.
+Currently able to retrieve a backup of an environment, cancel a running build/deployment of a Lagoon project environment, and migrate a route from one Lagoon project environment to another (active/standby deployments).

-Some errors that can occur during the preperation are tolerable and/or expected in which case the request will be requeued and retried after some delay.
+Some errors that can occur during the processing are tolerable and/or expected in which case the request will be requeued and retried after some delay.

 ## Technology